-The minimum focusing distance of the lens is 25 cm, which is two centimeters longer than that of the AF-S NIKKOR 24MM F/1.8G ED, which is actually not so significant.
+The lens’s minimum focusing distance is 25 cm, which is two centimeters longer than that of the AF-S NIKKOR 24MM F/1.8G ED, which is not significant.
 Internal focusing – the front element does not move.
-Nikon separately notes that multi-focusing here, consisting of two stepping STM motors, the so-called multi-focus.
+Nikon separately notes that multi-focusing here, consisting of two-stepping STM motors, the so-called multi-focus.
 The diameter of the threaded filter is 72mm.

 Some of the elements in the optical design have a Nano Crystal Coat, which is designed to increase the lens’s resistance to glare.
-The front element is also covered with a fluorine coating that protects the front element from dirt, water and grease.
+The front part is also covered with a fluorine coating that protects the front element from dirt, water, and grease.

 NIKKOR Z 24mm F/1.8 S Ground Test

 Well, where without this beloved bokeh!
-The lens has a 9-blade aperture and a maximum aperture of f/1.8, but the fairly wide focal length of 24mm prevents it from becoming a “bokeh master”.
-Below are shots taken with manual focusing at the minimum focusing distance.
+The lens has a 9-blade aperture and a maximum aperture of f/1.8, but the reasonably wide focal length of 24mm prevents it from becoming a “bokeh master.”
+Below are shots were taken with manual focusing at the minimum focusing distance.

 But already at f/2.5, the shape of the nine-sided begins to appear slightly: